Cardinals vs. Marlins Player Props Betting Odds

 Arenado Stats

-- Arenado has 96 hits with 17 doubles, two triples, 20 home runs, 27 walks and 64 RBI.
-He's also stolen two bases.
+- Arenado has collected 98 hits with 18 doubles, two triples, 20 home runs and 27 walks.
+He has driven in 68 runs with two stolen bases.

 Arenado Recent Games